Paternity Fraud Exposed

 Contact a Skilled Family Law Attorney Today

-If you suspect that you may be a victim of paternity fraud, or if you have already discovered that you are not the biological father of a child, contact Smith Family Law today online or at 512-714-2877 to schedule a consultation.
-Our knowledgeable and compassionate attorneys will listen to your story, explain your options, and help you take the steps needed to protect your rights and interests.
+Is paternity fraud a crime?
+If you suspect that you may be a victim of paternity fraud, or if you have already discovered that you are not the biological father of a child, contact Smith & Bledsoe Family Law today online or at (512) 277-3166 to schedule a consultation.
+Our Austin child support attorneys will listen to your story, explain your options, and protect your rights and interests.
+Our firm and our team of family law attorneys will help you get the best possible outcome for your case.

 Contact Us